 Read about Jeremy Corbyn MP and watch his acceptance speech here.

-- Leader of the Opposition and Leader of the Labour Party – Jeremy Corbyn MP
+Leader of the Opposition and Leader of the Labour Party – Jeremy Corbyn MP

-Labour Party conference 2016
+Labour Party Conference 2016

-The Leadership Contest 2015
+In the Archive – The Labour Leadership Contest 2015

-- Andy Burnham MP, Yvette Cooper MP, Jeremy Corbyn MP and Liz Kendall MP
+Andy Burnham MP, Yvette Cooper MP, Jeremy Corbyn MP and Liz Kendall MP